-The premise here is that the client’s website dominates search results.
+So your client dominates search results.
 Everyone would normally be happy.
-But no…

-One of the most self-destructive things I’ve seen in SEO is, a syndrome I’ll call it, which occurs when the client has become complacent and is triggered to ask, “What have you done for us lately?”
+One of the most self-destructive things I’ve seen in SEO is the syndrome I call, “What have you done for us lately?”

-The siren-song is the pivot of the issue.
 Once a client has been #1 for so long, they forget what it took to get there – what is was like to not be #1.
-This usually happens when there has been a change in those who managed and manipulated the many strings in the orchestra called SEO.
+But there is always a trigger and knowing where it comes from will save your relationship.